sbeus/adi-demo/README.md

 1. `cd adi-demo` *(NOTE: important that the examples are run from the root directory of the package)*

+1. `scripts/setup demo1` (creates demo directory and provides script for setting up environment)

+1. `source demo1/env.*` (sets up environment)

 1. `examples/demo-1.sh` (runs ADI and then creates plots)

-1. Repeat above for demo-2.sh, demo-3.sh, and demo-4.sh
+1. Repeat previous three steps above for demo-2.sh, demo-3.sh, and demo-4.sh

 1. Use your web browser to see plots: http://dev.arm.gov/~user/plots/demo1 (where `user` is your account name)